caltechlibrary/pokapi/README.md

               tenant_id = the_tenant_id)
 ```

 The `Folio` class has only one method on it currently: `record(...)`.
-This method contacts the Folio server to obtain data and returns a `FolioRecord` object with the data stored in fields.
+This method contacts the FOLIO server to obtain data and returns a `FolioRecord` object with the data stored in fields.
 The following fields are implemented at this time:

 | Field           | Type   | Meaning |
 |-----------------|--------|---------|